Design and Technology at Lordsgate

-We teach DT through a thematic curriculum.
-Each class have a half termly topic which incorporates some foundation subjects including DT.
+We teach DT through a thematic approach.
+Each class deliver DT once a term, this also incorporates some element of food.
+DT may also be taught through other subjects and have cross curricular links.
 Children get the opportunity to design and make a product which has a purpose for a specific user.
-Sometimes the children will bring the product home and sometimes the product is used within school.
+Sometimes the children will bring the product home and sometimes the product is used within school or the key components are recycled and used again.

 Food is also part of DT learning and throughout their primary education, children will get the chance to make a dish, trying it and improving the taste of it through the ingredients used in it.